-In addition, it allows us to compare different damages on the same structure and to provide support to plan more in-depth investigations, e.g., destructive investigations.

 Finally, this approach can be implemented in smart devices and a large-scale application information platform.
 In this field, the ratings of the specified conditions play a key role in the comparison between different structures and building types.
 CONCLUSION

-This article presented a new procedure based on Analytical Hierarchy Processes (AHP) developed to perform rapid on-site measurements and diagnostic of masonry churches through a series of condition assessments indexes.
+This article presented a new procedure based on the AHP approach, which was developed to perform rapid on-site measurements and diagnostics of masonry churches through a series of condition assessment indexes.

-This approach could be implemented with information technology providing the advantage of simplicity, affordability of the survey, and knowledge of the surveys’ “history” by applicating the approach in a DSS.
-Thus, the architecture of the DSS supported by an AHP-based diagnostic approach was specified in this work.
+This approach could be implemented in conjunction with specific information technology to provide the advantages of simplicity, survey affordability, and knowledge of the survey’s history through implementing the approach in a DSS.
+As such, the architecture of the DSS supported by an AHP-based diagnostics approach was specified in this work.

-This methodology provided four innovative aspects of visual diagnostics of the masonry structure.
-First, AHP allowed qualitative and quantitative data to be involved in the analysis, including links, wood elements, and moisture.
+This methodology provides four innovative aspects of the visual diagnostics of masonry structures.
+First, the AHP approach allows for both qualitative and quantitative data to be included in the analysis, including in terms of connections, wood elements, and moisture.

-Secondly, the proposed survey and diagnostics carried out with appropriate assessments of the conditions, allowed an extensive application in order to identify the most damaged buildings requiring more detailed structural surveys.
+Second, the proposed survey and diagnostics carried out with appropriate assessments of the conditions provides an extensive application for identifying buildings with the greatest amount of damage that require more detailed structural surveys.

-Thirdly, AHP-based diagnostics were combined with a DSS procedure to obtain a useful tool that could perform analysis on a regional scale.
-Indeed, the DSS could detect the damaged element of masonry churches to be investigated with some specific survey devices, i.e., employing thermal imaging cameras or ground-penetrating radar.
+Third, the AHP-based diagnostics combined with a DSS procedure provides a useful tool that allows for performing analyses on a regional scale.
+In fact, the DSS could detect the damaged elements of masonry churches under investigation using specific survey devices, such as thermal imaging cameras or ground-penetrating radar.

-Finally, a comparison with a standard survey was made to validate the method and underline the advantages of innovative diagnostics.
+Finally, a comparison with a standard survey was carried out to validate the method and to underline the advantages of the attendant innovative diagnostics.

 After discussing the method, a representative case study was selected to assess the proposed methodology.
-The Church of “SS.
-Salvatore” in Capurso (near to Bari) was chosen because it presented the typical religious architectural characteristics of the Apulian Romanesque style.
+Here, the SS.
+Salvatore church in Capurso (near Bari) was chosen since it presented the typical religious architectural characteristics of the Apulian Romanesque style.

-At the same time, some specialists performed a traditional survey from which deduced that the pillars near the dome presented damages by compression.
-The comparison between this result and the defined condition ratings was carried out in order to validate the proposed procedure.
-The two approaches provided a similar gave compatible diagnosis; thus, the innovative method was considered validated.
+Here, a number of specialists performed a traditional survey, from which it was deduced that the pillars near the dome presented damage that was due to compression.
+A comparison of this result and the defined condition ratings was then carried out to validate the proposed procedure.
+Since the two approaches provided a comparable diagnosis, the innovative method was regarded as valid.

-Since the proposed AHP-based approach has the advantage of outcoming numerical values to characterize the performance of the structure, it represents a promising tool for structural monitoring and diagnosis.
+Since the proposed AHP-based approach has the advantage of obtaining numerical values for characterising the performance of the structure, it represents a promising tool for structural monitoring and diagnosis.

-Future research will provide a large-scale application of the proposed methodology to demonstrate the potential of the proposed Decision Support System for monitoring and diagnostics of masonry structures.
+Future research will focus on a large-scale application of the proposed methodology to demonstrate the potential of the proposed DSS for monitoring and diagnosing masonry structures.

 References

-G. Uva, V. Sangiorgio, S. Ruggieri, and F. Fatiguso, Structural vulnerability assessment of masonry churches supported by user-reported data and modern Internet of Things (IoT), Measurement, 131, (2019)183-192.
+G. Uva, V. Sangiorgio, S. Ruggieri, and F. Fatiguso, Structural vulnerability assessment of masonry churches supported by user-reported data and modern Internet of Things (IoT), Measurement 131 (2019) pp.183-192.

 P. Fong, and S. Choi, Final contractor selection using the analytical hierarchy process.
 Constr.
 Manage.
-Econ., 18(5), (2000) 547–557.
+Econ.
+18(5) (2000) pp. 547-557.

 T. Y. Hsieh, S. T. Lu, and G. H. Tzeng, Fuzzy MCDM approach for planning and design tender selection in public office buildings, Int.
-J. Project Manage., 22(7), (2004), 573–584.
+J. Project Manage.
+22(7) (2004) pp. 573-584.

 E. Plebankiewicz, and D. Kubek, Multicriteria selection of the building material supplier using AHP and fuzzy AHP, J. Constr.
 Eng.
-Manage., (2015).
+Manage.
+(2015).

 C. Kahraman, U. Cbeci, and Z. Ulukan, Multi-criteria supplier selection using fuzzy AHP, Logist.
 Inf.
-Manage., 16(6), (2003), 382–394.
+Manage.
+16(6) (2003) pp. 382-394.

 J. K. Wong, and H. Li, Application of the analytic hierarchy process (AHP) in multicriteria analysis of the selection of intelligent building systems, Build.
-Environ., 43(1), (2008), 108–125.
+Environ., 43(1) (2008) pp. 108-125.